 Kirby's Alumni Network organizes events to bring old friends back together and serves as a hub of news and information.
 Stay in touch with your past as you look ahead to the future.

-Our next reunion is a 10 year for the Class of 2009.
+Our next reunion is a 10 year for the Class of 2009 on December 29th.

 If you're an alumni, email the Kirby Alumni Network to update your contact information and let us know what you're up to.
 Don’t forget to “like” the Kirby Alumni Facebook page and join the LinkedIn Kirby Alumni Network Group.
 We’d love to hear from you.
 Stop by Kirby anytime!